Skip to content

 • openai_compat needs an explicit model id (e.g. claude-sonnet-4-6).
 It does not understand role aliases (smart) or Claude-CLI short names (opus).

 • The claude_code brain (default) keeps Claude Code's aliasing — opus resolves to the latest Opus.
-The native brain does not; map role names with [models.roles] if you want them.
+The native brain does not; map role names with [models.aliases] if you want them.

 Ansible deployment

 The role renders the [brain] block from inventory variables.
-The [brain.native] and [brain.source_type_overrides] tables are only written when istota_brain_kind is native or istota_brain_source_type_overrides is non-empty, so existing deployments stay byte-identical until you opt in.
+The [brain.native] and [brain.source_type_overrides] tables are only written when istota_brain_kind is native, istota_brain_fallback is native, or istota_brain_source_type_overrides is non-empty, so existing deployments stay byte-identical until you opt in.
 After templating, files/validate_config.py parses the rendered config and gates the scheduler restart, so a malformed brain block fails the play instead of the running daemon.

 Instance-wide native brain: